zasshuwu/nogamioka/public/anh-resume.md

 - My current project is to evaluate MLaaS platforms and develop an assessment framework.
 - Assist in researching practical applications of machine learning and deep learning models with current focus on explainable AI (XAI).
 - Replicate experiments to verify claims arising during the research of a topic.
-- Gather information from research literatures and extract meaningful points to aid in the research progress of the group.
 - Previously, I contributed by running and reporting NLP models for classification on non-Latin datasets, more specifically XLNet and bert.
 - Maintain and develop the group's website.